jwcxz/ACRIS/avr/prj/ledctrlr_uart/README.md

 Addressing is handled in the communication layer.
 It is `COM_AD_SIZE` bytes long.
 LED controllers are designed to be receivers.
 Their addresses are set in the bootloader by the EEPROM.
+In the UART version, only the least significant byte is minded.

 ## TODOs:

-1. Make this work again
+1. Merge this into mainline wireless controller firmware and allow compile-time selection of the underlying communication system.